Szabolcs (village)

-The village Szabolcs lies in the county Szabolcs-Szatmár-Bereg in the north-east of Hungary.
+Szabolcs is a village in the county Szabolcs-Szatmár-Bereg in the north-east of Hungary.

 It got its name from the Hungarian leader Szabolcs who founded it and settled there in the 9th/10th century.
 According to Anonymus in the Gesta Hungarorum:

 "he saw a place on the shore of the Tisza, and as he saw how [good/strong] it was, [so] he came to the conclusion, that by its strength, it must have been created for building a castle there.
 Rallying there common folk, he ordered to dig a big moat and ordered to build a quite strong castle of earth.
 This is now called Castle of Szabolcs".